 Try Out The App for Free!

 Skoove allows you to learn the piano using your desktop or your mobile phone.
 For desktops, you can access the service for free in your favorite web browser right now.
-Alternatively, you can download the iOS app for iPhones and iPads.
+You can download the iOS or Android app and practice with your phone or tablet.
 The free version of the app teaches you basic lessons.
 However, you can unlock all the available content with a premium trial for a whole week.
 After that, if you decide to stick with the service, you can choose to pay for the premium subscription.